 What is the current position on prostate cancer screening in the UK?

 There is no formal PSA screening programme in the UK.
-Evidence from the largest screening study to date which included more than 182,000 European men, aged

-55-69 years, with 16 years of follow-up showed that PSA screening reduced the risk of prostate cancer metastases and mortality.
-The numbers needed to be invited to screening and to be diagnosed to prevent 1 death were 570 and 18 respectively.13 and examination findings are consistent with infection or if the patient describes a factor that may have caused this such as a history of ejaculation within 48 hours of performing the test.
-A repeat PSA in a not insignificant proportion of men may return to within normal limits sometimes this will be unexplained.
-15
+Evidence from the largest screening study to date which included more than 182,000 European men, aged 55-69 years, with 16 years of follow-up showed that regular PSA screening reduced the risk of prostate cancer metastases and mortality.
+The numbers needed to be invited to screening and diagnosed to prevent 1 death were 570 and 18 respectively.

-Do vounger men benefit from PSA testing?
+Do younger men benefit from PSA testing?

 Data suggest that younger men potentially have the most to gain from early detection of prostate cancer.
-If a high-risk cancer is detected intervention will improve overall survival.14
+If a high-risk cancer is detected intervention will improve overall survival.